gustofied/P2Engine/README.md

 **How It Works**

 Create YAML configuration files that specify teams, base settings, and variants.
-The system expands these into individual experiments, runs them in parallel using Celery workers, and collects the metrics, they are conversation artifacts, token usage, costs, and ledger transactions.
+The system expands these into individual experiments, runs them in parallel using Celery workers, and collects the metrics such as they are conversation artifacts, rewards, token usage, costs, ledger transactions, speed.

 **Real-time Monitoring**